The Sun Comes Out for Ocean Fun Days at Sandy Hook!

 Despite rather unpredictable weather conditions, hundreds of enthusiastic visitors descended upon the New Jersey Sea Grant Consortium parade grounds to learn more about marine science, energy conservation, and a diverse array of eco-friendly concerns.
 Such outgoing optimism even inspired the sun to shine bright throughout the entire event, making for a full afternoon of family fun and unforgettable memories at the Jersey Shore.

 To mark such a monumental year, several new activities were offered, including an interactive Rip Currents vs. Sharks trivia game and participatory paddleboarding/kayaking demos.
 Parts of the NOAA Fisheries Service James J. Howard Lab were open to the public, and tour guides aboard the “History Bus” provided interesting facts and information while transporting attendees to various WWI and WWII sites throughout the Gateway National Park.
-For the full Ocean Fun Days 2018 brochure, please go here.
+For the full Ocean Fun Days 2018 program, please go here.

 Ocean Fun Days also took place at Island Beach State Park in Seaside Park, NJ on Saturday (May 19th).